William Wragg

-William Peter Wragg (born 11 December 1987) is a British Conservative Party politician.
-He has been Member of Parliament (MP) for Hazel Grove in Greater Manchester since May 2015.
-He is a vice-chairman of the 1922 Committee.
+William Peter Wragg (born 11 December 1987), is a British politician who served as the Member of Parliament (MP) for Hazel Grove in Greater Manchester from 2015 to 2024.
+As a member of the Conservative Party, he previously served as a vice-chairman of its 1922 Committee.
+From April 2024 until parliament was dissolved in May 2024, he sat as an independent.

-Early life
+Early life and education

-Wragg was born on 11 December 1987 in Manchester.
-He attended Poynton High School before gaining a first in History from the University of Manchester.
+William Wragg was born on 11 December 1987.
+He attended Poynton High School before gaining a first-class degree in history from the University of Manchester.

 Wragg became a school governor in 2008 and went on to volunteer as a student mentor.
 He unsuccessfully stood as the Conservative candidate in the Hazel Grove ward of Stockport Metropolitan Borough Council in 2010, but was elected in the same ward in 2011.
 He completed a two-year Teach First training programme as a primary school teacher before taking up a job as a caseworker for a Conservative MP in 2014.

 Parliamentary career

-Wragg was first elected as the MP for Hazel Grove at the 2015 general election, winning the seat from the Liberal Democrats on a swing of 15.2% and becoming the first Conservative MP there since 1997.
+At the 2015 general election Wragg was elected as MP for Hazel Grove, winning with 41.4% of the vote and a majority of 6,552.
 He stood down as a councillor and, in 2016, the Liberal Democrats won back the Hazel Grove council ward seat.